 Writer Aki Kamozawa and H. Alexander Talbot of Ideas in Food - Biography

-Aki Kamozawa and Alex Talbot, the duo behind Ideas in Food, met in the kitchen of Clio in Boston in 1997, and they’ve been cooking and brainstorming together ever since.
+Aki Kamozawa and Alex Talbot, the duo behind Ideas in Food, met in the kitchen of Clio in Boston in 1997, and have been cooking and brainstorming together ever since.
 Kamozawa and Talbot care about the explanations behind cuisine.
-They specialize in sharing creative techniques with chefs, cooks, restaurants, food service companies, and even home cooks—clarifying both the why and the how of expressing oneself through food.
+They specialize in sharing creative techniques with the culinary community—clarifying both why and how to express oneself through food.
 And though they tend to focus on modern ingredients, equipment, and innovative approaches, they remain grounded in the fundamentals of technique and a deep appreciation for ingredients.

-Before it reached its current status, Ideas in Food began as a blog in December 2004.
-Originally a digital notebook to record the couple’s work in their kitchen, it evolved into a clearinghouse for ideas gleaned from various sources: restaurants, blogs, books, people, and the interactions and accidents of everyday life.
-Though it began under the radar, the blog now has a cult-like professional following.
+Before it reached its current status, Ideas in Food began in December 2004 as an under-the-radar blog.
+Originally a digital notebook to record the couple’s work, it evolved into a clearinghouse for ideas gleaned from restaurants, blogs, books, people, and the interactions and accidents of everyday life.
+The blog now has a cult-like professional following.

 Writer Aki Kamozawa and H. Alexander Talbot

 - Ideas in Food